banner raspberry pi os bookworm wallpaper

 Download now

-Once the SD card is ready, it’s now time to plug everything into the Raspberry Pi and get started with your new system.
+Once the SD card is ready, it’s now time to plug everything into your Raspberry Pi and get started with your new system.

 Please plug everything into your Raspberry Pi in the correct order before the first boot:

-• Get the SD card out of your computer and insert it into the SD card slot on the Pi.
+• Eject the SD card from your PC and insert it into the SD card slot on the Raspberry Pi.

-• Plug all the accessories (monitor, keyboard, network, etc.)
+• Plug in all accessories (monitor, keyboard, mouse, Ethernet, etc.)

 • Finally, plug in the power supply.
-The Pi will start directly.
+This turns on the Pi directly.

-Here are the details for these steps if you need more guidance.
+Here are more details for these steps if you need more guidance.

 You can then plug the other cables into your Raspberry Pi (but not the power supply yet).

-• Network cable (if possible): If you can plug your Raspberry Pi into a network cable (RJ45), it’ll be easier for the initial setup, even if you switch to Wi-Fi later on.
-On a typical home network, wired connections are configured automatically thanks to your Internet router.
+• Network cable (if possible): If you can plug your Raspberry Pi with an Ethernet network cable (RJ45), it’ll be easier for the initial setup—even if you decide to switch to Wi-Fi later.
+That’s because wired connections are usually configured automatically thanks to your Internet router.

 Finally, plug the power supply into the power port on the Pi.
-Unless you have a specific case (like the Argon One) or an official supply with a power switch, there is no button on the Raspberry Pi (unlike computers).
+Unlike your PC, the Raspberry Pi doesn’t have a power button (unless you have a special case like the Argon One or an official supply with a power switch).
 So, as soon as you plug in the power supply, the Pi will start.
-That’s why it’s better to plug it last.

 Anyway, the power input is on the side of the board.
-It’s also different depending on your Raspberry Pi model: USB-C for Raspberry Pi 4/400, Micro-USB for Raspberry Pi 3, etc. So, I hope you have a compatible power supply.
+It’s different depending on your Raspberry Pi model: USB-C for Raspberry Pi 5/4/400, Micro-USB for Raspberry Pi 3, etc. So, I hope you have a compatible power supply.

 When you plug the power supply, the Raspberry Pi will turn on, and display many things on your screen.
 Don’t worry about any of them for now.